AnimaApp/storybook-anima/README.md

 components.

-In the near future, we are going to provide some options to customise which controls should be included or excluded during the export process.
+In the near future, we are going to provide some options to customize which controls should be included or excluded during the export process.

 ## Development